 To ensure that profile merges happen accurately, in real time, and at scale, BlueConic has some guardrails in place, which are:

 - Maximum 1,000 merges for a single profile

 - Merge only on values with more than 3 characters

 - Maximum 20 matching profiles

 Profiles merge based on configured merge rules for profile properties.
-BlueConic can have multiple of these rules, and profile properties can have multiple values.
+BlueConic can have many of these rules, and profile properties can have multiple values.

 BlueConic imposes a limit of 24 look-ups to check if a profile must merge with another existing profile.
 This is best explained in a few examples: